-ODE Online License Applications
+ODE Online Substitute License Application

 - As of October 30, 2014, ODE is no longer mailing licenses!
 Once ODE has issued your license, you can log on to your ODE Safe Account, under Credentials, print off a PDF copy of your license.
 Make sure to send a copy of your current license over to Julie Blackburn (WCESC) so your information can be updated in Absence Management!